 You’ve got your product or service, now you need to sell it.
 Advertising has always started with one thing: getting attention.
 That’s why you need to write copy that sells.

 But in the era of search engines and social media, where there is an infinite supply of content vying for our eyeballs, how do you get noticed?
 How do you make sure that people understand your message?

 You have to speak their language, but more importantly, you must tell a story they identify with.
-In this article we’ll look at the evolving landscape of copywriting for digital media.
+In this article we’ll look at the evolving landscape of writing copy for digital media.

 We’ll examine current and emerging trends, zero in on the things that haven’t changed, and discuss how to craft ad copy for any platform.

 Ready to learn how to write ad copy that stops scrolls and gets clicks?
 Then read on.

 Ad copy is the text component of any advertisement.
 This includes the headline and any sub headlines, the body copy, and the call-to-action (CTA).
 Sales copy is text designed to generate sales, whether it is ad copy or on a sales page.

 How To Write Ad Copy That’s Effective and Efficient

 For the purposes of this article I’ve boiled down the process of writing ad copy into 6 simple steps.
 Any time you’re creating ad copy, you can come back to these six steps for easy reference.

 - Create a customer avatar